Sam Gabrail

 HashiCorp has recently changed the pricing model for Terraform Cloud.
 The entry-level tiers used to be based on the number of users.
 Now HashiCorp is moving more towards consumption-based pricing for all its tiers.
 For a detailed comparison of features and pricing, refer to the official Terraform pricing page.

 Terraform Cloud and Enterprise offer various support options, including community and premium support.
-Below is a table taken from their support site for their Enterprise support plans.
+Below is a table taken from their support site for their Enterprise support plans:

 To get started with Terraform Cloud, follow the "What is Terraform Cloud - Intro and Sign Up" tutorial provided by HashiCorp

-Now let's build an EKS cluster in AWS with Terraform.
-We will make use of an existing terraform module called terraform-aws-modules/eks/aws.
-This is a public terraform module.
-We will create a simplified private terraform module that makes use of this public module.
 Some organizations do this to have more control over which modules are allowed to be used in their organization.
 They can enforce governance and compliance using Sentinel or OPA on what modules to be used.

 Below is our root module directory: